 The most important standard for the notes to the financial statements is the Dutch Civil Code.
 This code sets out specific requirements for the content and presentation of the notes.
 The notes must provide a clear and accurate picture of the company’s financial position and performance.

-The Auditor’s report for the Companies in the Netherlands
+Financial Reporting in the Netherlands: The Auditor’s Report for the Companies in the Netherlands

 The auditor’s report is an important document for companies in the Netherlands.
 It is a statement from the auditor about the financial position of the company, and it is required by law.
 The auditor’s report is also an important source of information for investors and other stakeholders.